ryanmaxwell/NSStringify/README.md

 ## NSStringify(...)

 Simply concatenate some objects into a string, using the `description` method.

-Arguably more readable/convenient than `[NSString stringWithFormat:@"%@", object]`.
+Arguably more readable/convenient than `[NSString stringWithFormat:@"%@ %@", obj1, obj2]`.

 ## NSLogify(...)

 NSStringify's the arguments, and NSLog's the result.
+Definitely more convenient than NSLog(@"%@ %@", obj1, obj2).

 e.g.